KTH/devops-course/contributions/scientific-paper/week7/edwinso-matcov/README.md

 [Chaos Engineering](https://ieeexplore.ieee.org/abstract/document/7436642)

-Even with thousands of tests and simulations, there is no guarantee on whether a system is capable of handling critical situations (e.g. system failure, unexpected errors) in production.
-Chaos Engineering is an approach to make engineers more aware of potential issues that are statistically rare but may still occur.
-This enhances the system's reliability.
+Even with thousands of tests and simulations, there is no guarantee that a system is capable of handling critical situations (e.g., system failure, unexpected errors) in production.
+Chaos Engineering is an approach to make engineers more aware of potential reliability issues.
+As a result, the system is more reliable.

+We will present the following based on the Scientific Paper
+1. What is Chaos Engineering
+2. The case study on how this is implemented in the real world
+3. A technical section talking about how this can be done with code

 **Relevance**

-Verifying systems' reliability with Chaos Engineering in DevOps
+DevOps is about combining Development and Operations.
+One of the principles of DevOps is Continuous Improvement.
+Chaos Engineering provides a way to introduce potential issues into the system in a controlled manner.
+As a result, engineers can realize potential failure in the systems before severe incidents happen.